RDarrylR/serverless-pizza-ordering/README.md

 11. Change into the ordering-frontend folder
 13. run `npm install`
 14. run `npm start`
-15. The Cloud Pizzeria shop should be display.
+15. The Cloud Pizzeria shop should be displayed

 ### Cleanup